Complete Business Minor in Rome, Italy & Madrid, Spain

 - HCoB Professional Fee if applicable

-You will live and work in Madrid.
-Madrid is the political, economic and cultural center of Spain.
-The third-largest city in the EU, Madrid boasts world-class museums, shopping, restaurants, bars and cafes.
-The heart of an Empire on which the sun never set.
-The soul of the World Cup Champions 2010.
-Birthplace of tapas.
-Madrid has reason to be proud.
+You will live and work in the political, economic and cultural center of Spain.
+Madrid third-largest city in the EU which boasts world-class museums, shopping, restaurants, bars and cafes.
+It is known as the heart of an Empire on which the sun never set.
+Madrid is the soul of the World Cup Champions 2010.
+Madrid is also the birthplace of tapas.

 PASSPORT AND VISA REQUIREMENTS